YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZAUDIT
 ---------

-$ZAUDIT contains a boolean value that indicates whether `Audit Principal Device <../AdminOpsGuide/basicops.html#audit-principal-device-restriction-facility>`_ is enabled.
+$ZAUDIT contains a boolean value that indicates whether Audit Principal Device in the `Audit Logging Facility <../AdminOpsGuide/basicops.html#audit-logging-facility>`_ is enabled.
 YottaDB does not permit $ZAUDIT to be SET or NEWed.

 ----------
 $ZB